You know us. Yeah sure we can list every restaurant and bar in Wicker

 Sunday 9am – 4pm

-atmosphere, terrific attentive service and excellent food.
-The brunch
+terrific attentive service and excellent food.
+The brunch menu may not

-menu may not be as expansive as other neighborhood establishments but
+be as expansive as other neighborhood establishments but there is a

-frittata, cheddar, grilled focaccia, roasted potatoes, petit salad) to
+cheddar, grilled focaccia, roasted potatoes, petit salad) to Quiche to

-Quiche to Belgian waffles to Salad to Steak and Eggs + more.
-You may
+Belgian waffles to Salad to Steak and Eggs + more.
+You may also want to

-also want to try the Croque Vert - seasonal vegetables and cheese on
+try the Croque Vert - seasonal vegetables and cheese on sourdough topped

 If you’re looking for a comfortable and casual brunch spot with good food and excellent coffee, this just may be your place.